-This guide walks you through the 3 cities I explored during my one week in Croatia with 2 other girl friends.
+This guide walks you through the 3 cities I explored during my one week in Croatia with two girl friends.
 This includes where to stay, how to get around, what to do, where to eat and drink, and a day by day overview of what we did.
 We split up our trip as follows:

 - Day 1: Split

 - Days 6-7: Dubrovnik

 Where to Stay in Split:

 There are a variety of accommodation options for your time in split including Airbnb, Hostels, and Hotels.
 If you want to be central would recommend looking for a place close to Diocletian Palace, the Riva Promenade, or Old Town.
 We generally looked for the most affordable options as we weren’t planning to spend much time in the room anyways so ultimately depends on what your needs and preferences are!

 Airbnbs: A few affordable options for 3 guests during your time in Split:

 - Romantic Green LOFT- 2 min to Diocletian Palace (where we stayed) – this was in a great location and had beautiful sunset views of the city (pictured below)!
 Came with a mini kitchen and washing machine as well.
 Our only complaint was how many stairs we had to take to get up to the room.

 - King studio in historical center of Split (Room 3) – “Located 100 m from Diocletian’s Palace and a few steps from People’s Square – Pjaca.
 Deluxe double room in the old center of Split on Pjaca square offers a private and air-conditioned accommodation with a private bathroom.”

 - Apartments Centrum Split No.1 (Studio apartment) – “Studio apartments is located on 1st floor, in downtown of Split with just 200 meters from Diocletian palace.
 Studio has private bathroom, double bed, closet, sofa for 3rd person, dining table and equipped kitchen as well as free wifi and air condition.”